microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Build.md

 ## Technical Benefits

-Microsoft Partners receive a number of benefits as a result of their partnership, including Azure Credits, Visual Studio and other Microsoft software, and GitHub Enterprise licenses.
+Microsoft Partners receive several benefits from their partnership, including Azure Credits, Visual Studio, other Microsoft software, and GitHub Enterprise licenses.

 ### Azure Credits

 As a Microsoft Partner, you may be eligible for Azure credits issued each month or for the current year.
 You can view your credits at the [Partner Center Azure Credits Page](https://partner.microsoft.com/dashboard/v2/benefits/azure).

-These credits must be assigned to a user in your organization.
+Assign these credits to a user in your organization.

 For more information on Azure Credits for Microsoft Partners, see [this article](https://learn.microsoft.com/en-us/partner-center/mpn-benefits-azure-cloud).